istio/istio.io/content/en/docs/ops/configuration/traffic-management/traffic-routing/index.md

 In traffic routing in Istio, there are two primary phases:

-* The "fronted" refers to how we match the type of traffic we are handling.
+* The "frontend" refers to how we match the type of traffic we are handling.
   This is necessary to identify which backend to route traffic to, and which policies to apply.
   For example, we may read the `Host` header of `http.ns.svc.cluster.local` and identify the request is intended for the `http` Service.
   More information on how this matching works can be found below.